-Skincare for Koreans is not a luxury, they can easily find great products and the prices are not expensive at all which makes it much affordable and easy to get for everyone here there and everywhere.
+Skincare for Koreans is not a luxury, they can easily find great products and the prices are not expensive at all, which makes it much more affordable and easy to get for everyone here, there, and everywhere.

 Packaging and branding that stands out

-There are a lot of skincare products and brands nowadays but what makes a Korean product stand out is of course the particular colorful packaging each of the brands has.
+There are a lot of skincare products and brands nowadays, but what makes Korean products stand out is, of course, the particular colorful packaging each of the brands has.

 Preventing and improving skincare texture without harmful formulas is key for them

-Since their skin tends to be much more sensitive, brands focus on making formulas with ingredients that aren’t too heavy or could irritate skin easily.
-Making most of their products easier for every type of consumer.
+Since their skin tends to be much more sensitive, brands focus on making formulas with ingredients that aren’t too heavy or that could irritate skin easily.
+Making most of their products more attractive for every type of consumer.

-For them, is all about achieving a natural dewy looking skin so they tend to use more skincare products than trying to cover their skin with makeup.
-Let’s say that their natural glow comes more from their skincare than from an actual highlighter.
+For them, it is all about achieving a natural dewy-looking skin, so they tend to use more skincare products rather than trying to cover their skin with makeup.
+Let’s just say that their natural glow comes more from their skincare than from an actual highlighter.